 Now, a large-scale observational study has reviewed the dietary habits of over 130,000 people in 21 countries across five continents and found that whole-fat dairy correlates with a lower risk of mortality and cardiovascular disease.

-Dr. Mahshid Dehghan — from McMaster University in Ontario, Canada — is the lead author of the new research.
+Dr. Mahshid Dehghan — from McMaster University in Ontario, Canada — is the lead author of the

 Dr. Dehghan and colleagues used food questionnaires to collect self-reported data on the eating habits of 136,384 people over a follow-up period of 9.1 years.
 The people surveyed were aged between 35 and 70, and the dairy products they consumed were milk, yogurt, and cheese.